folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

     ```

 ## Setting up modules permissions
-Last step after modules registration is to apply perrmissions to modules to admin user.
+Last step after modules registration is to apply permissions to modules to admin user.

   * Applying permissions to all installed modules to `diku_admin`
     ```